 "I am very proud to be collaborating with UNICEF in Morocco to make children's voices heard.
 I hope that my commitment will make a difference in the lives of the most vulnerable children.
 I will endeavor to promote a culture of children's rights," says Meriam.

 Morocco: Omar Archane, 15

 "My leitmotiv of every day: I am not different from you, but different like you.
 I live every moment with the hope of breathing love and living in a positive attitude.
 I will try to spread this approach by supporting the promotion of children's rights in Morocco," says Chef Omar, 15.

 Omar Archane, who also goes by Chef Omar, is the youngest influencer chef in Morocco.
-Suffering from his early years from muscular dystrophy which causes muscle weakness, and being wheelchair bound, he has been able to transform his disability into strength and has proven his ability to spread a culture of love and resilience.
+He has muscular dystrophy which causes muscle weakness.
+Despite being wheelchair bound, he has been able to transform his disability into a strength and has proven his ability to spread a culture of love and resilience.

 Since the start of the COVID-19 crisis, Omar Archane has supported different UNICEF campaign to raise awareness and advocate publicly for child rights in Morocco.
 He participated in the Rendez-vous de UNICEF and #VivreEnSecuritéAvecCovid19 digital campaigns, launched by UNICEF Morocco, to support children, young people and their families, particularly in this period of crisis and promoting the rights of the child.

 Enas Yousif is from Port Sudan in Eastern Sudan’s Red Sea State.
 As a young person who is deaf, she is passionate about raising awareness and advocating for the rights of deaf people, people with disabilities and special needs, the rights to education, and women’s empowerment.